Cuates/centosinstall/additionallanguage/ruby/ReadMe.md

 * `source /etc/profile.d/rvm.sh`
 * `usermod -a -G rvm <username_on_system>`
   * **IMPORTANT NOTE**
-    * Exit out of the terminal and reopen a new terminal
+    * Exit out of the terminal
     * Logout and log back into the system
+    * Reopen a new terminal
 * `source /etc/profile.d/rvm.sh`
 * `rvm requirements`
 * `rvm list known`